So you’re teaching or want to teach a Summer Session course…

 In short, students want you to “be real” with them.
 Students are more engaged in your Click Classrooms when they perceive the instructor as a frequent, positive and humanized presence in the course.
 Being intentional and frequent in your communications with your students can facilitate a presence that mimics that fun and engaging experience we have in our traditional Brick Classrooms.

-• Feedback should be genuine and personal – often audio/video feedback in addition to written feedback – on assignments.
-Ensure that you are not only pointing out flaws and areas of improvement, but also other positive aspects of the assignment in feedback.
+- Feedback should be genuine and personal – offer audio/video feedback in addition to written feedback on assignments.
+Ensure that you are pointing out not only flaws and areas of improvement but also other positive aspects of the assignment in feedback.

 It’s just as important for your students to connect to each other as they do to you!
 The more engagement you can create between classmates, the more your Click Classroom will feel like those fun and engaging Brick Classrooms we all love!
 It’s important for that sense of community, inclusion and connection that is so integral to the College of Wooster experience!
 What you want to create is a classroom experience in which students don’t see their fellow classmates as a face on a screen.
 You can start that by modeling it in your own Social Presence with your class, and your students will follow suit!

-• Create a social Interaction space.
+- Create a social Interaction space.
 This can be a Moodle Forum, a Teams channel, however you’re organizing your course!
-If students have questions that they think you, or any other student can answer, want to share something interesting they read, found, saw or heard, or just want to generate an idea, they can post there!
-Many instructors will create 2 spaces, one that is designed for the instructor to have input, and be a part of the discussions, and a second that is “instructor free” for those conversations and questions they may feel a little more embarrassed about you being a part of as the instructor.
+If students have questions that they think you or any other student can answer, want to share something interesting they read, found, saw or heard, or just want to generate an idea, they can post there!
+Many instructors will create two spaces, one that is designed for the instructor to have input and be a part of the discussions, and a second that is “instructor free” for those conversations and questions they may feel a little more embarrassed about you being a part of as the instructor.

-• Small group work.
+- Small group work.
 We know the groans we receive when we talk about group work within a class, but our workplaces have started to become more online collaborative environments and it’s an important skill for them to build.
 Offer smaller projects that allow them to work together to reach a common goal.
-This can even look like simply using the Workshop Assignment Plug-in in Moodle to peer review their assignments and work, or working collaboratively on a document!
+This can look like simply using the Workshop Assignment Plug-in in Moodle to peer review their assignments and work or working collaboratively on a document!

-Some of the biggest differences in Click, rather than Brick classrooms start in the syllabus.
-In your face to face classes, your syllabus might give an abbreviated, or generalized version of your course and course schedule as you can more readily explain your syllabus in face-to-face classes in the first week, and students can stay after class to ask additional questions.
-In an online syllabus, those questions are less likely to happen, so your Click Classroom Syllabus should be more clear and comprehensive.
-This often means that you’ll need to “front load” your course – or make as much of the course, including assignment descriptions, etc, before the start of the course, as you can so students can plan accordingly.
+Some of the biggest differences in Click, rather than Brick, classrooms start in the syllabus.
+In your face-to-face classes, your syllabus might give an abbreviated or generalized version of your course and course schedule since you can more readily explain your syllabus in face-to-face classes in the first week, and students can stay after class to ask additional questions.
+In an online syllabus, those questions are less likely to happen, so your Click Classroom Syllabus should be clearer and more comprehensive.
+This often means that you’ll need to “front load” your course – or make as much of the course, including assignment descriptions, etc., before the start of the course, as you can so students can plan accordingly.

 Successful Click Syllabi should include:

-• Communication Expectations: What’s the best way to get ahold of you?
+- Communication Expectations: What’s the best way to get ahold of you?
 What are your online office hours like?
-What timeframes, days, times, etc can students expect responses from you?
-What do you expect communication wise from your students?
-How will you communicate changes (they happen!) to your students and where can they expect to find consistently up to date information on assignments, the course, etc?
+What timeframes, days, times, etc. can students expect responses from you?
+What are your expectations for communication from your students?
+How will you communicate changes (they happen!) to your students, and where can they expect to find consistently up to date information on assignments, the course, etc.?

-• Support and Resources.
-In a Brick classroom students would have access to in-person tutoring, digital project assistance, writing center help and more, be sure to let your Click Classroom students know how they can get help if it’s needed!
+- Support and Resources.
+In a Brick classroom, students have access to in-person tutoring, digital project assistance, Writing Center help, and more.
+Be sure to let your Click Classroom students know how they can get help if it’s needed!

 If this sounds like this is going to make your Syllabus pretty lengthy, you might be right.
-With the amount of information, resources, etc that we often find students struggle to read as one large document.
+With the amount of information and resources, students may struggle to read as one large document.
 You might consider using The College of Wooster’s Voices site to create a Liquid Syllabus for your course!
 Alternatively, you can create an introductory Topic in Moodle to break out your longer syllabus document into smaller more organized pieces!

 Consistency, Rigor and Reflection

 Students engage better with course content when they have multiple opportunities to create a learning experience.
-This doesn’t mean that you have to create a video, and notated handout, in addition to each lecture.
-This simply means that you might consider recording lectures for students to go back through, or use Perusall to engage with one another in their readings.
-This will mean they can engage with the content in ways that are best suited to their learning outside of lecture, and generate stronger connections to the content.
+This doesn’t mean that you have to create a video and notated handout in addition to each lecture.
+This simply means that you might consider recording lectures for students to go back through or use Perusall to engage with one another in their readings.
+As a result, they can engage with the content in ways that are best suited to their learning outside of lecture and generate stronger connections to the content.

 Additionally, creating a space where students are required to do the same types of assignments repeatedly can disengage students from their learning experience.
 The opportunity for multiple forms of assessment, unique forms of assessment, or choice in their assessment style can reengage students who have found they no longer find the course holding their attention – at no fault of the instructor!